UBRoboticsWorkshop/WorkShops/3_programming/index.md

     ledcWrite(channel, angleDuty);
   }
 ```
->Same function as before, but now attatched to the specific servo- we don't need to pass a channel number, we can call the servo by name.
+>Same function as before, but now attached to the specific servo- we don't need to pass a channel number, we can call the servo by name.
 If you have a project with 20 servos, it's much easier to remember "frontLeftKnee" than channel 15.
 ```cpp
 };
 ```